TimboKZ/Akko/README.md

 </script>
 ```

 You can now drag & drop an audio file into the visualiser to start playback.
 You could also use one of the input buttons in the menu in the top left of the screen.
 See [Examples](#examples) to learn how to define custom visualisers.
-You can also [jsDelivr CDN](https://www.jsdelivr.com/package/npm/akko) to load Akko's files:

 Alternatively, if you're using Node.js for your project: